Snapcaszz/CoupleWays/README.md

 ### Trip Budget Simulation

-Budget simulation for a specific hotel, including trip image edition and trip removal from the database.
+Budget simulation for a specific hotel, including the savings plan for the month to come between the date of the simulation and the trip start date.

 ### User Authentication